Iraneus/betamedneed/_services/medicines.md

 ![Pharm drugs](/images/illustrations/pharm-drugs.jpg)

-Let us know if you need help to procure and deliver medicines directly to you in:
-## Abuja

-## Lagos

-You can Pay Now or Pay Later with Medneed Credit.
+You can Pay Now or Pay Later with Medneed Credit and get more financing from curated financiers.

 And you can pay with Medneed Card and use Medneed Coupon if available.